Repetitive Expressions in Dementia Care: What They Mean and How to Respond

 • If the action repeats (pacing/picking), offer a purposeful alternative: a folded-towel task, fidget blanket, sorting objects, gentle hand massage, music.

-4. Refine the care plan
+4. Refine the dementia care plan

 • Adjust environment (light, noise, clutter), simplify routines, and schedule engaging, meaningful activities.